-If you’re buying health insurance for yourself and your partner, you might find a cheaper deal with less administration if you go for a joint policy.
-However, going for two individual health insurance policies might let each of you tailor the policy to your own needs – a good idea if you feel you want different things from your health insurance policy.
+If you’re buying health insurance for yourself and your partner, you might find a cheaper deal with less admin to keep on top of if you go for a joint policy.
+However, opting for two individual health insurance policies might let each of you tailor the policy to your own needs – a good idea if you both want different things from your health insurance policy.

 You can also opt for family health insurance or child health insurance if you want your children to be covered.

-What type of individual health insurance would suit you best?
+What type of individual health insurance is best for me?

-As with most types of insurance, you have a range of options – from basic coverage, which is cheaper but may not cover you for as many treatments or tests, all the way through to the most comprehensive types of cover.
+That really depends on the level of cover you feel you need.
+As with most types of insurance, you have a range of options – from basic coverage, which is cheaper but may not cover you for as many treatments or tests, all the way through to the most comprehensive level of cover.

 Some plans will only cover treatment within a hospital, for example, while others will offer you treatment as an outpatient.

-A great way to see your options is to compare health insurance quotes.
-You’ll see what’s included in different options, and begin to get an idea of the costs involved at each level.
-Then you can see which policies are affordable and offer cover that suits your needs.
+A great way to weigh up your options is to compare a range of health insurance quotes.
+You’ll see what’s included in each and begin to get an idea of the costs involved at the different levels.
+Then you can see which policies are best suited to your needs and budget.

 How can I lower the cost of my premium?